Circuitscape/Omniscape.jl/docs/src/usage.md

 5	4
 ```

 **`write_reclassified_resistance`**: One of true, false.
 Defaults to false.
-Should the reclassified resistance/conductance raster be saved to the output folder
+Should the reclassified resistance/conductance raster be saved to the output folder?

 #### Processing options